UniversalDependencies/UD_Greek-Lesbian/README.md

 ### Lemmatization

 * Words diverging from SMG counterparts are assigned lemma forms that preserve dialectal characteristics

+* When multiple intra-dialectal phonological variants correspond to the same lexical item, a single common lemma is used and the surface phonological difference is recorded in the MISC column using `PhonVariant` (e.g., `PhonVariant=Deaffricated`).

 * Apostrophes are eliminated from lemmas to standardize representation across inconsistent source texts